All On Four Colmar, PA

 Can I get All-on-4 on both the upper and lower jaws?

 Yes, All-on-4 can be done on both the upper and lower jaws for a full-mouth restoration.
 Some patients replace only one arch, while others restore both for better balance and function.
 The upper jaw may require slightly longer healing due to softer bone, but the procedure is equally effective for both arches.
-Your dentist will assess your bone density and oral health to determine the best treatment plan.
+We’ll assess your bone density and oral health to determine the best treatment plan.

 How does All-on-4 affect my facial structure?